srerickson/ocfl-index/README.md

 # ocfl-index

 `ocfl-index` is a command line tool for indexing [OCFL Storage Roots](https://ocfl.io).
-It can be used to index and query the [logical state](https://ocfl.io/1.0/spec/#dfn-logical-state) of objects in a storage root.
+It supports access to the [logical](https://ocfl.io/1.0/spec/#dfn-logical-state) directory structure of OCFL Objects.
 The index is stored as a sqlite3 database (see `sqlite/schema.sql` for details).

-*This is work in progress*.
+This is an experimental project and the command line interface should not be considered stable.

 ```
 Usage: